DanJSG/Reflectiment/README.md

 # Reflectiment
 An automated text analysis web application for determining sentiment, author mood, and reflectivity in a piece of text.
 The core analysis system is comprised of two parts: an algorithmic, lexicon-based analyzer; and a machine learning based analyser.

-The lexicon-based analyzer is written in Java and makes use of the SentiWords dictionary for sentiment analysis, the NRC Word-Emotion Association Lexicon for mood analysis, and a personally devised lexicon built based on the research done in a paper by Thomas Ullman.
+The lexicon-based analyzer is written in Java and makes use of the <a href="https://hlt-nlp.fbk.eu/technologies/sentiwords">SentiWords</a> dictionary for sentiment analysis, the <a href="https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm">NRC Word-Emotion Association Lexicon</a> for mood analysis, and a personally devised lexicon built based on the research done in <a href="http://oro.open.ac.uk/48840/">a paper by Thomas Ullman</a>.
 These lexicons are combined with a set of rules for negation and modification.

 The machine learning based analyzer is written in Python and makes use of the Keras API for Tensorflow to implement the neural networks.
-The sentiment analysis used a deep Convolutional-LSTM network trained on the Stanford Sentiment Treebank (SST) dataset.
-The mood analysis used a deep multi-output Bidirectional-LSTM network which was trained using the dataset from the WASSA-2017 Shared Task on Emotion Intensity.
+The sentiment analysis used a deep Convolutional-LSTM network trained on the <a href="https://nlp.stanford.edu/sentiment/">Stanford Sentiment Treebank (SST) dataset</a>.
+The mood analysis used a deep multi-output Bidirectional-LSTM network which was trained using the <a href="http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html">dataset from the WASSA-2017 Shared Task on Emotion Intensity</a>.
 The reflection analysis used another multi-output Bidirectional-LSTM network, and was trained using a dataset manually created for this project.

 Below is a guide for setting up your own local development environment of this application. <b>Please note that the machine learning based analyzer makes use of the Google News word2vec word embeddings and so requires a lot of memory to run, usually utilising around 7GB of RAM in normal operation.</b>